samirosman/squircleart.github.io/_posts/2017-06-13-introduction-to-mathematical-drawing.md

 ![2 Step1](/images/introduction-to-mathematical-drawing/2step1.png)

-Notic that I haven't use any inequality operation yet because I want you to observe what happens to the distance field we have as we proceed.
+Notice that I haven't use any inequality operation yet because I want you to observe what happens to the distance field we have as we proceed.

 ### Step 2